nithyaramakrishnan/data-shield/convert.md

 **Limitations**

 * The recommended maximum enclave size for Java apps is 4GB.
 Larger enclaves might work but can experience degraded performance.
-* The recommended heap size is SG: HOW MUCH?? less than the enclave size.
+* The recommended heap size is less than the enclave size.
 We recommend removing any `-Xmx` option as a way to decrease the heap size.
 * The following Java libraries have been tested:
   - MySQL Java Connector
   - Crypto (JCA)